Koushikphy/kbib/Readme.md

 ### ⚡ Features
 1. Get bibtex entry from DOI.
-3. Get bibtex entry from article pdf.
+2. Get bibtex entry from article pdf.
-2. Get full list of references of an article as bibtex entries.
+3. Get full list of references of an article as bibtex entries.
+4. Directly rename pdf files with bibtex information .

 ### 🛠️ Installation
 Download and install the latest package from the [release section](https://github.com/Koushikphy/kbib/releases/latest) or directly by pip